How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Coordinates for Quads

+\begin{example} the coordinates of the marked box in Figure~\ref{fig:coords-example}, are $(1,1,0,0,1,0)$, because it is in the bottom right $4 \times 4$ grid ($11$), within this the upper left $2 \times 2$ grid($00$), and within this the upper right square ($01$). \end{example}

-With $\mathbb{Z}_2$-coordinates for each square in the $8 \times 8$ grid, we can place the $64$ elements of $\deck$ in the grid according to their $\mathbb{Z}_2$-coordinates.
-In practice, we can often restrict our attention to the squares by themselves without the cards, since the fundamental properties of the Quads cards are completely captured by their coordinates.
+In this way, we can place the $64$ elements of $\mathbb{Z}_2^6$ in the grid according to their $\mathbb{Z}_2$-coordinates.
+In practice, we can restrict our attention to squares in the grid rather than Quad cards, since the fundamental properties of the cards are completely captured by their coordinates.

-This same method can be used to form planar diagrams of a deck of Quads cards with $n$ attributes, using a $2^n \times 2^n$ grid of squares.
-We simply begin with the four $2^{n-1} \times 2^{n-1}$ super-squares, label each with an element of $\mathbb{Z}_2 \times Z_2$ as above, and continue subdividing.
+The same method can be used to form planar diagrams of a deck of Quads cards with $n$ attributes, using a $2^n \times 2^n$ grid.